The Second IEEE Workshop on

 Human power is a key factor to maximize the impact of bigdata technologies.
 This workshop addresses human-in-the-loop approaches in bigdata lifecycle - in collecting, processing, analyzing, utilizing, archiving and disposing them.
 The purpose of this workshop is to give excellent opportunities for students, researchers and practitioners to identify important research problems and exchange their ideas on human-in-the-loop in the bigdata context.
-To make the workshop an attractive place for those people, we plan to solicit practitioner papers as well as research papers, in order to facilitate discussion among researchers who know solutions and practitioners who know problems.
+To make the workshop an attractive place for those people, we solicit practitioner papers as well as research papers, in order to facilitate discussion among researchers who know solutions and practitioners who know problems.
 We also would like to make the place valuable for young researchers.
-We plan to provide student travel support.
 All papers accepted for the workshop will be included in the Workshop Proceedings published by the IEEE Computer Society Press, made available at the Conference.

-This workshop covers a wide range of human-related topics in the bigdata context, such as crowdsourcing, collaborative recommendation, crowdsensing, workflow model for humans and machines, incentives, human-assisted bigdata analysis, bigdata-human interaction, and human-machine collaboration in real-world problems.
+This workshop covers a wide range of human-related topics in the bigdata context, such as crowdsourcing, collaborative recommendation, crowdsensing, workflow model for humans and machines, incentives, human-assisted bigdata analysis, bigdata-human interaction, supporting tools for humans in human-in-the-loop systems, security and privacy in human-machine collaboration , human factors and ELSI (ethical, legal and social issues) in human-in-the-loop systems, and human-machine collaboration in real-world problems.

 SubmissionAll submissions must be submitted electorically through CyberChair.
 Please prefix your submission category such as [Research Paper] to the Title of Paper field in the submission page.
 For example, if you would like to submit a project-in-progress paper "Crowd-centric Approach to Digital Archive Maintenance," you have to put "[project-in-progress paper] Crowd-centric Approach to Digital Archive Maintenance" into the Title of Paper field.